SpainWithoughtTheS/Javapie/README.md

    - **Solution:** Implementing threading or using an asynchronous approach could improve responsiveness during data fetches and calculations.

 ### 4. **Data Accuracy**
-   - **Issue:** The app currently uses placeholder/random data for P/E ratios and dividend yields.
-This data is not reflective of actual market conditions.
+   - **Issue:** This data is not reflective of actual market conditions.
    - **Solution:** Integrating a more reliable data source or using real-time data for all financial indicators would improve the accuracy of the portfolio recommendations.

 ### 5. **Limited Error Handling**